Does this page look plain and unstyled?

 If you have flashes of insight to offer on this topic, please do add a comment below.
 Thanks!

-1. Matt Round wrote:
+So says Matt Round

 For a quick’n'easy temporary solution you could use the WordPress search, but add a Google link to the results page (with the query already inserted via PHP) along with explanatory text.